 LOOKING AFTER YOUR MENTAL HEALTH WITH ASTHMA THROUGH COVID-19

 Everyone reacts differently to stressful situations.
-During COVID-19, we find ourselves social distancing from friends and family, self-isolating for our own safety, out of work due to the latest level of lockdown restrictions, or preparing for our children to partake in remote learning due to school closures.
-All of these scenarios have a deep impact on our health and wellbeing.
-This is particularly the case for people who have been affected by the recent bushfires, which may be compounding on their sense of wellness.
+During COVID-19, we’ve found ourselves physically distancing from friends and family, self-isolating for our own safety, out of work due to lockdown restrictions, and keeping our children home to partake in remote learning.
+All these scenarios have a deep impact on our health and wellbeing.
+This is particularly the case for people who have been affected by the recent bushfires or floods, which may be compounding on their sense of wellness.

 Remind yourself it is ok to not feel ok.
 You’re certainly not alone.

 TIPS TO IMPROVE YOUR MENTAL HEALTH WHEN YOU HAVE ASTHMA